R31Z/JS-questions-and-answers/Questions and Answers.md

     f(10): returns 10 * f(9), which is 3628800
 ## 39. Which keyword is used to print the text in the screen?
 document.write(“Welcome”) is used to print the text – Welcome in the screen.
+## 40. What is ‘this’ keyword in JavaScript?